upthyme/PLP/week_2/conventions_and_types.md

 Rust is statically typed language.
 The types of all variables must be known at compiler time.

-The type of variable *can* change with variable shadowing.
+Can you change a variable type later?
+Yes, but you have to be mindful about ownership!
+You can use variable shadowing with the `let` keyword.

 **3. Strongly typed or weakly typed?**